n4sr/mc-texture-binds/README.md

 # mc-texture-binds
-`texture-binds` is a script that generates a resourcepack which overlays your onto the various inventory textures in Minecraft.
+`texture-binds.py` is a script that generates a resourcepack which overlays your onto the various inventory textures in Minecraft.
 This could be useful for players who have non-standard keybinds for their hotbar.
-Just clone the repo folder into your `.minecraft/resourcepacks/` folder and run the script.

 ![](screenshots/example1.png)

 # Usage
 ```
-usage: texture-binds [-h] [--offset x y] [--opacity float]
+usage: texture-binds.py [-h] [--offset x y] [--opacity float]
-                     minecraft.jar options.txt
+                     /.minecraft

 positional arguments:
-  minecraft.jar
-  options.txt
+  .minecraft directory

 optional arguments:
   -h, --help       show this help message and exit